okkokauh/rfc-1/README.md

 * **Flag** (**Riskitieto**) Risk-information added by patient and authorized to care-team via careplan.
 * **Organization** (**Organisaatio**) Managing organization of the CareTeam representing the service request list.
 * **Goal** (**Tavoite**) The "master" goal of the patient.
+* **ReferralRequest** (**Lähete**) Is created when a patient is transferred between practitioners.
+Contains a text description of the transfer and a timestamp.
+Also has Fhir references to the requesting practitioner and recipient practitioner.